Fraternity

-Today, connotations of fraternities vary according to context including companionships and brotherhoods dedicated to the religious, intellectual, academic, physical, or social pursuits of its members.
-Additionally, in modern times, it sometimes connotes a secret society especially regarding freemasonry, odd fellows, various academic, and student societies.
+Today, connotations of fraternities vary according to context including companionships and brotherhoods dedicated to the religious, i.e., (Knights of Columbus), intellectual, academic, physical, or social pursuits of its members.
+In modern times, it sometimes connotes a secret society especially regarding Freemasonry, Odd Fellows, various academic, and student societies.

 Although membership in fraternities was and mostly still is limited to men, this is not always the case.
 There are mixed male and female orders, as well as wholly female religious orders and societies, some of which are known as sororities in North America.
 Notable modern fraternities or fraternal orders include some grand lodges operating among freemasons and odd fellows.

 History

 There are known fraternal organizations which existed as far back as ancient clan hero and goddess cults of Greek religions and in the Mithraic Mysteries of ancient Rome.

 The background of the modern world of fraternities can be traced back to the confraternities in the Middle Ages, which were formed as lay organisations affiliated with the Catholic Church.
 Some were groups of men and women who were endeavoring to ally themselves more closely with the prayer and activity of the church; others were groups of tradesmen, which are more commonly referred to as guilds.
 These later confraternities evolved into purely secular fraternal societies, while the ones with religious goals continue to be the format of the modern Third Orders affiliated with the mendicant orders.
 Other yet took the shape as military orders during the Crusades, which later provided inspiration for elements of quite a few modern fraternal orders.

 The development of modern fraternal orders was especially dynamic in the United States, where the freedom to associate outside governmental regulation is expressly sanctioned in law.
 There have been hundreds of fraternal organizations in the United States, and at the beginning of the 20th century the number of memberships equaled the number of adult males.
 (Due to multiple memberships, probably only 50% of adult males belonged to any organizations.)
 This led to the period being referred to as "the Golden age of fraternalism."
 In 1944 Arthur M. Schlesinger coined the phrase "a nation of joiners" to refer to the phenomenon.
 Alexis de Tocqueville also referred to the American reliance on private organization in the 1830s in Democracy in America.

 There are many attributes that fraternities may or may not have, depending on their structure and purpose.
 Fraternities can have differing degrees of secrecy, some form of initiation or ceremony marking admission, formal codes of behavior, dress codes disciplinary procedures, very differing amounts of real property and assets.